MicrosoftDocs/CordovaDocs/cordovadocs/2017/debug-test/unit-test-mocking.md

 ---
 title: "Using mocks"
-description: "Using mocks in JavaScript unit tests."
+description: " Using mocks in JavaScript unit tests."
 author: "kraigb"
 ms.author: "kraigb"
 ---